jaiamin/CLIP/README.md

 - User-friendly and interactive graphical user interface (GUI) that allows you to create and edit collage projects with ease.
 - Lightweight and flexible text user interface (TUI) that can be accessed via bash scripting.

-For more information regarding .collage extensions, refer to the Code Design section below.

 Currently, all features mentioned above are available for both user interfaces (GUI and/or TUI).

 ## Requirements